Who are Weed Spotters?

 Weed Spotters will be kept informed of the status of their report throughout the process.

-Agriculture Victoria is not asking Weed Spotters to become involved in the on-ground management of these weeds.
+Agriculture Victoria does not ask Weed Spotters to become involved in the on-ground management of these weeds.

 The Weed Spotter newsletter keeps Weed Spotters up to date on the latest news in the Agriculture Victoria High Risk Invasive Plants program.